Design a bedroom in Japanese style with AI

-Calm, restful, intentional.
-Upload a photo of your bedroom and see it redesigned in Japanese style — photorealistic previews in under 30 seconds, no renovation required.
+Calm, restrained, and intentional.
+Upload a photo of your bedroom and preview it in Japanese style before planning a real renovation.

 A low platform bed in pale oak or ash (sometimes without a headboard at all), layered linen bedding in off-white and warm greige, two matching low nightstands, paper lanterns or soft ceramic-base lamps, minimal art (one small piece or none), and floor-to-ceiling warm-toned curtains.